mail-in-a-box/mailinabox/README.md

 💤 - **I did not begin this part yet!**

-- ✅ Proper support for Debian (I recommend Debian Buster or later, but if it works on your machine, it works!);
+- ✅ Proper support for Debian (I recommend Debian Buster or later, but if it works on your machine, it works!)
+AND Ubuntu 20.04 LTS;

-- - I changed the pre-flight checks to accept Debian and Debian only.
-If you think you can also make this fork Ubuntu-compatible, shoot a PR or something.

 - ✅ Native support for SMTP relays (For example: SendGrid);